starlight-foundation/starlight-node/docs/protocol.md

 Light clients can receive proofs against the state hash in order to verify the correctness of the state, e.g. the balance in their account.

 ## Cryptography
-For key derivation, Starlight uses ed25519 with blake2b-512 as the key derivation function.
+To generate private keys from seeds, Starlight uses blake2b-256.
+For public key derivation, Starlight uses ed25519 with blake2b-512 as the key derivation function.
 For hashing, Starlight uses blake3.

 ## Consensus
 The Starlight protocol is built upon a set of accounts, each with a balance of SLT tokens.
 The balance in SLT of an account $A$ is denoted by $balance(A)$.